You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me. This page tries to help you use it.

 Close anything which may be open, apart from the project manager.

 Right click on your "Names by state" query.
-Click on "Edit".
+Click "Copy".

 More "unnecessary" stuff, but cool: Real men don't mess about with GUI design tools, they chew bullets and write raw code.
 For this database, that means writing SQL code.
 Joking apart: Sometimes raw code is the fastest, clearest, most direct route to where you want to be.
-If, in the query editor, you "Switch design view off", you'll see the SQL for the query you have specified so far.
-(Our example's SQL is:
+If, in the query editor, you "Switch design view off", (it's in the "View" sub-menu") you'll see the SQL for the query you have specified so far.

-SELECT "LastName", "StateOrProvince", "RestOfName" FROM "NameAddrPhone" "NameAddrPhone" WHERE ( ( "StateOrProvince" = 'CA' ) ) ORDER BY "StateOrProvince" ASC, "RestOfName" ASC
+SELECT "LastName" "LastName", "RestOfName" "RestOfName", "StateOrProvince" "StateOrProvince" FROM "NameAddrPhone" WHERE "StateOrProvince" = 'CA' ORDER BY "StateOrProvince" ASC, "LastName" ASC, "RestOfName" ASC

 The HSQLDB.ORG reference manual is a wonderful resource for those who like fundamental definitions of how software works.
-Have a look at the declaration of what you can do with SELECT.... it is awesome.
+Have a look, for instance at the intro to data types. .
 (Once you master how the information is presented.
 Yes, it really is worth mastering that syntax.)
-In the terms of that definition....

 Do remember I said at the beginning that these queries are not the fanciest queries you can make.
 But I hope they have started you along the path of understanding queries, and their use.
 Queries allow you to extract the records you want from the underlying tables which are the foundation of your database.
 They allow you to extract just the fields you need, and they let you organize the data to suit your needs.